sensel/morph-docs/docs/morph.md

 * If the Morph is plugged into USB, disconnecting from USB will turn power off.

 ## Hardware
 At first glance, the Sensel Morph appears a fairly simple piece of hardware.
 It consists of a flat rectangular area of force-sensing circuitry, a slightly raised area that contains additional processing circuitry, LEDs, a button, and micro USB connector.
+This sleek hardware is actually quite powerful, as you’ll find out.

 ### Features

 ![Sensel Morph callouts](img/morph_callouts.jpg)

 ### LEDS

-#### Strip
-There is a strip of 24 white LEDs.
-These light up when areas are pressed on the Overlays, and can be controlled with the API.
+There are two locations for LEDs on the Morph.
+The single LED on the top right corner of the device can show a variety of colors, and the LED strip which will always be white.

 #### Status RGB
-This LED can be different colors indicating different things.
-The different colors and blink patterns are:
+This LED changes colors to indicate different statuses.
+The different color and blink patterns are as follows:

 * _White_: Communication is happening to the device over USB
 * _Blue stable_: The device is in bluetooth mode